FAQ

 What is the maximum number of simultaneous clients that I can connect to my AP?

-Longer answer: there are several factors that come into play including, but not limited to, the specific RPi model, firmware version, available RAM and so on.
+There are several factors that come into play here including, but not limited to, the specific RPi model, firmware version, available RAM and so on.

 Where can I find a list of USB WiFi adapters that use in-kernel drivers?